1. Vocational Training Pathway – Requirements for Fellowship Policy

 Registrars must complete:

-i.
-A Cardiopulmonary Resuscitation (CPR) course completed within the 12 months prior to commencing General Practice Term 1 (GPT1) that meets the requirements detailed in RACGP's Cardiopulmonary Resuscitation and Advanced Life Support Courses Guidance Document.
+- A Basic Life Support (BLS) course completed within the 12 months prior to commencing General Practice Term 1 (GPT1) that meets the requirements detailed in RACGP's Basic Life Support and Advanced Life Support Guidance Document.

-ii.
-A Cardiopulmonary Resuscitation (CPR) course completed within the 12 months prior to applying for Fellowship that meets the requirements detailed in RACGP's Cardiopulmonary Resuscitation and Advanced Life Support Courses Guidance Document
+- A Basic Life Support (BLS) course completed within the 12 months prior to applying for Fellowship that meets the requirements detailed in RACGP's Basic Life Support and Advanced Life Support Guidance Document.

-iii.
-Training in the early management of trauma and advanced life support (ALS) completed within the four years prior to apply for Fellowship that meets the requirements in RACGP's Cardiopulmonary Resuscitation and Advanced Life Support Courses Guidance Document.
+- Training in advanced life support (ALS) completed within the four years prior to apply for Fellowship that meets the requirements in RACGP's Basic Life Support and Advanced Life Support Guidance Document.

 Specialist general practice vocational training may be undertaken full time or part time.